PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-06-20 07:01:05
+Last updated: 2024-06-20 07:01:38
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: I have been called many things, my lord, byt kind is seldom one of them.  -  Maester Aemon